 Kalamazoo students live in dormitories in single rooms (with shared kitchens and baths), alongside German students.
 They receive a monthly stipend for food, and may choose to take lunches in the university cafeteria (Mensa).
 Bonn has many international restaurants, as well as a large, year-round, daily outdoor market.

-Requirements for the long-term program in Bonn: Students must have Junior standing and have completed a minimum of three German courses, including 101, 102, and 201, but no course higher than German 203/204.
+Requirements for the long-term program in Bonn: Students must have Junior standing and have completed at least German 101 102, but no course higher than German 203/204.
+(Some exceptions possible; especially for fall athletes.)

 Requirements for the short-term program in Bonn: Students must have Sophomore standing.
-Students must have completed a minimum of three German courses, including 101, 102, and 201, but not higher than 203/204.
+Students must have completed at least German 101 and 102, but no course higher than German 203/204.
+(Some exceptions possible; especially for fall athletes.)